MASCOT-NTNU/OASIS/CheckOASIS.md

 - `journalctl --list-boots` to list reboot time.
 - `uptime -s` shows the system uptime for the duration.
 - `KillUserProcesses=yes` in `/etc/systemd/logind.conf`
-- `loginctl enable-linger` enables linearing.
+- `loginctl enable-lingear` enables linearing.

 ## To start DUNE from hardware mode, use the following command.
 `services dune restart`